-Checking Account #1 is used for our major household (like our mortgage and utilities)
+Checking Account #1 is used for our major household (like our mortgage, electric bill, gas bill and other utilities)

-Checking Account #2 is a joint account we both put money into for family expenses throughout the month (like groceries and gas)
+Checking Account #2 is a joint account we both put money into for family expenses throughout the month (like the grocery store and gas)

 Checking Account #3 is specifically funded by the money I make and want to have fun with

 Checking Account #4 is specifically funded by the money my husband makes and wants to have fun with

 If you only have one checking account, this might seem like overkill to you, but I promise there’s a reason behind it!

 When we started working on our plan to pull our family out of debt, we realized that we needed to stop using our credit cards and pay for as much as possible with cash (or debit card).
 By keeping the majority of our cash in the first 2 checking accounts, which were in turn ONLY used to pay bills that are for family bill payments, we ensured that we weren’t spending money on other things.